-Provincial Court order: If you have an order from Calgary, Edmonton, Grande Prairie or Red Deer, contact a family court counsellor for help in making a court application.
+Court of Justice order: If you have an order from Calgary, Edmonton, Grande Prairie or Red Deer, contact a family court counsellor for help in making a court application.

-Court of Queen's Bench order: If you have an order from Calgary or Red Deer, contact a family court counsellor for help in making a court application.
+Court of King's Bench order: If you have an order from Calgary or Red Deer, contact a family court counsellor for help in making a court application.

 For an order from any other city, follow the steps below.